kengentenerende/ThreatHunting/THPTHEEA.md

 ### Hunting Tips
 ```
 Sessions 0 and 1 are normal.
 Additional sessions may becreated by Remote Desktop Protocol (RDP) sessions and Fast User Switching on shared computers.
 If this does not apply to your environment, then it's worth checking theadditional sessions (if such exist).

+• Shell and Userinit registry entries with undesirable values.
+• Having a parent process
+• Not running as NT AUTHORITY\SYSTEM
+• Runs out of a location that isn't \Windows\System32
+• Remember only 1 instance of smss.exe should be running
 ```

 ## Client/Server Run Subsystem Process (**csrss.exe**)